 In 2020, we began working with peer and volunteer coordinators at the Buffalo Psychiatric Center in order to find a way to launch the project, at long last.
 The situation with the Coronavirus outbreak seemed, initially, to put yet another barrier up against the commencement of the project; but, through our community efforts, a silver lining formed.
 As it turns out, the self-quarantining of thousands of everyday citizens, and the closing of hospital doors to visitors all around the world, created an opportunity for Madwomen in the Attic to think of a new way in– to the launching of the project.
 Our problem-solving cooperative efforts with coordinators at the Buffalo Psychiatric Center have given us an opportunity to start the project using recording technology.
 Because visitors are not currently allowed into facilities, psychiatric hospitals are having to re-think and re-consider how to provide connection and outside support to psychiatric patients.
 As a result of this shift, the Barbara Project has been invited by the Buffalo Psychiatric Center to share recorded videos made by our Barbara Project Readers, from anywhere and everywhere, with patients at the hospital.
 We believe that these videos can and will be used in other psychiatric hospitals, nationally and globally, during (and in the aftermath of) this time of crisis, and that they will both (1) provide a much-needed avenue for connection during a time of increased fear and isolation and (2) be a wonderful launching-off point from which the Barbara Project can take shape after the crisis.

-And so, on April 1st, 2020, we are officially launching The Barbara Project in a cyber form.
-This is our CALL FOR READERS!
+And so, on April 1st, 2020, we are officially launching The Barbara Project in a cyber form to adjust our project to try to offer some support during the pandemic to those whose isolation may be compounded.

 We hope that you will join us and be part of the project.
 Reading-lovers from all over, including teachers and students, are encouraged to participate in the project – separately or together, in groups.
 Book clubs are encouraged to participate in groups, and we will be glad to offer creative suggestions on how this can be done (for instance, each person in a book club could read and record one chapter).